 Online Credit Courses

 Online credit courses are accessible using a standard web browser.
 The online credit courses are equivalent to on-campus courses and maintain the same academic standards.
-Each course is managed by a qualified MCC instructor who provides information, guides you, prompts discussion, helps with your assignments, answers your questions and grades your work.
+Each course is managed by a qualified Metropolitan Community College instructor who provides information, guides you, prompts discussion, helps with your assignments, answers your questions and grades your work.

 Online Noncredit Courses